Things to Think About Before Soybean Harvest

 Even though the season is coming to a close, it is important to continue scouting to understand issues that may affect harvestability or diseases that need to be managed in the future.

 Green Stem Syndrome – Green Stem Syndrome occurs when pods and soybean continue to mature correctly on a soybean plant but the stem stays green much later than the maturity calls for.
-The exact cause of this syndrome is still unknown but it is often linked to pod loss of some kind.
+The exact cause of this syndrome is still unknown.
+It is often linked to pod loss of some kind.
 Pod loss can come from disease or environmental stresses such as drought or hail.
 This loss of pods leads to a buildup of sugars in the stem.
-Sometimes waiting to harvest after a frost can help harvest ease in fields with Green Stem Syndrome but it can also increase loss due to shatter.
+Sometimes waiting to harvest after a frost can help harvest ease in fields with Green Stem Syndrome.
+Delaying harvest can also increase loss due to shatter.
 Scout often for moisture levels.

 Soybean Sudden Death and Brown Stem Rot – These diseases have been relatively low pressure this season but have been seen over a wide area.
 It is important to document if you see either of these diseases because they can be controlled with seed treatment and variety tolerance.
 Having good documentation helps you and your seed representative correctly place products next time that field is in soybeans.